fastify/releasify/README.md

 A CLI tool to simplify your release process!

 **Important note**:
-This tool simplifies your release process, if you don't have one, it is the right time to start adopting one!
+This tool simplifies your release process.
+If you don't have one, it is time to adopt one!

 ## The Release Process with `releasify`